arnab28032001/Entanglement-in-Neutrino-Oscillation/Readme.txt

-This Project aims to establish entanglement in Neutrino Oscillation
+This Project aims to establish entanglement in Neutrino Oscillation.